unirakun/k-redux-factory/README.md

   // set todos
   todos.set([
     {
-      id: '1', // we setted 'id' as key in the factory
+      id: '1', // we set 'id' as key in the factory
       visible: true,
       label: 'My first todo',
     },